 The specifications of Stephen Country Homes & James Denholm require the highest standards in both materials and craftsmanship.
-Clathymore will become a most prestigious address.
+Clathymore is a most prestigious address.

 The homes, set amongst some of the most striking countryside in Scotland, were expertly designed to shape and epitomise spacious and impressive living.
 The four and five-bedroom properties are superior in both design and construction, with an emphasis on wood, local stone finishes, wet dash render and natural slate roofs.
 The interior layout takes spaciousness to a new level, providing a sensational collection of rooms, galleries and reception halls, not to mention smart technology and large farmhouse kitchens.